thiago-monteiro/sibling-detector/README.md

 Assuming the folder with images is called dataset and the output is encodings.pickle.

-(hog is reccomended over cnn because it is much faster to encode)

 ###### Python Modules Required:
 Pygame (pip install pygame),
 imutils (pip install imutils),